cloudposse/terraform-aws-components/modules/guardduty-root/README.md

 This component should be used in tandem with the [guardduty](../guardduty) component.
 Please take a look at [guardduty/README](../guardduty/README.md) for more information about GuardDuty and deployment steps.

-This component is responsible for delegating the AWS Security Hub and AWS GuardDuty administrator accounts to the appropriate account(s).
+This component is responsible for delegating the AWS GuardDuty administrator accounts to the appropriate account(s).
 It should be deployed to every region for the root account in the AWS Organization.

 ## Usage